Back

 Following these general guidelines for internet safety can help prevent your computer from getting infected with malware or anything else that could compromise the security of your crypto.
 Hackers are getting smarter, but you have the power to keep your devices secure.

-2. Use a Reputable Crypto Exchange
+2. Use a reputable crypto exchange

 Most people who buy cryptocurrencies do so using some sort of crypto exchange.
 These exchanges act like a kind of marketplace where you can buy and sell dozens of digital assets, like Bitcoin, Ethereum, and Dogecoin.